 Join us tomorrow-ish for the final film song countdown, 007 numbers 15 to one.
 We will return.

-BONUS: Like the Norwegian poster boys, synth pop duo the Pet Shop Boys had a pretty solid start to their musical career as well, and were sitting petty at the top of the UK charts with It’s A Sin the same week The Living Daylights peaked in fifth place.
+BONUS BEATS: Like the Norwegian poster boys, synth pop duo the Pet Shop Boys had a pretty solid start to their musical career as well, and were sitting petty at the top of the UK charts with It’s A Sin the same week The Living Daylights peaked in fifth place.

-Coincidentally, earlier this month Ver Boys’ vocalist Neil Tennant revealed on the HMV My Inspiration podcast that “John Barry wanted to co-write with us,” the inference being that the dynamic duo were probably his preferred act for The Living Daylights, with a-ha very likely the choice of the Broccoli family.
+Coincidentally, not long ago Ver Boys’ vocalist Neil Tennant revealed on the HMV My Inspiration podcast that “John Barry wanted to co-write with us,” the inference being that the dynamic duo were probably his preferred act for The Living Daylights, with a-ha very likely the choice of the Broccoli family.
 “That would have been interesting to do because he was an amazing writer, particularly of the James Bond stuff.”
 Team PSB did get as far as demoing a couple of instrumentals when they thought the Bond soundtrack was theirs.
 The main track eventually became the epic This Must Be The Place I Waited Years To Leave on their 1990 album Behaviour, and featuring one Johnny Marr on guitar, just thirty years ahead of schedule.